macrat/ayd/README.md

 ##### as Alert

-If you use this as an alert target, it writes logs that the same as [normal log](#log-file) to the target path, but only logs when status changed.
+Writes the same format logs as the [normal log file](#log-file) to the target path, when the service status changed.
+It is pretty same as [ftp: / ftps:](ftp--ftps) for alert but writes to a local file.

 #### exec: